ibm-cloud-docs/security-compliance/collector-customer.md

-## Before you install
+## Installing a collector on a cluster
-{ #before-collector-install}
+{: #install-collector-cluster}

-Before you install a collector, complete the following steps.
+Before you can install a collector on a cluster, you must complete the following steps.

 1. Log in to the IBM Cloud CLI by running the following command and then following the prompts.
 If you have a federated ID, apped the `--sso` option to the end of the command.